rhyswynne/freelance-availability-widget/readme.md

 You can choose to add a contact form or a URL to a contact us page.

+There is also a shortcode for showing the global availablity.

-You can see it in action on my [Winwar Media](https://www.winwar.co.uk) and [Rhys Wynne](https://www.rhyswynne.co.uk) site, for my freelance WordPress development business, [Dwi'n Rhys](https://dwinrhys.com).
+You can see it in action on my site for my freelance WordPress development business, [Dwi'n Rhys](https://dwinrhys.com).

 Installation
 ============
-1. Upload the plugin to the /wp-content/plugins/ directory or use the Add New feature
+1. Upload the plugin to the /wp-content/plugins/ directory or use the Add New feature.
-2. Activate the plugin through the ‘Plugins’ menu in WordPress
+2. Activate the plugin through the ‘Plugins’ menu in WordPress.
-3. Add your widget in the Appearance > Widgets setting.
+3. Go to Settings > Freelance Availablity Widget to set when you are available soon or available.
+4. Search for the "Freelance Availablity Widget" in the WordPress block editor.

+For full setup instructions, pleae review the [Freelance Availablity Widget Documentation](https://dwinrhys.com/freelance-availability-widget/).